"I've said all along that wizards would pay for how they treat house-elves."

-Harry explores more of Grimmauld Place, finding a letter from his mother in Sirius’ room, then discovering that Sirius’ brother Regulus was the mysterious R.A.B.
-Hermione remembers seeing the locket two summers before.
-Harry calls Kreacher, and Kreacher reveals that while he took the locket, it was then taken from him by Mundungus Fletcher.
+Harry explores more of Grimmauld Place, finding a letter from his mother in Sirius Black’s bedroom, then discovering that Sirius’ brother Regulus was the mysterious R.A.B. of the false locket.
+Hermione remembers seeing the real locket two summers before.
+Harry calls Kreacher the house-elf, and Kreacher reveals that while he took the locket, it was then stolen from him by Mundungus Fletcher.
 He explains how it came into Regulus’ possession.
 Harry then asks Kreacher to find Mundungus and bring him to Grimmauld Place, and wins Kreacher’s loyalty by giving him the false locket for his own.

 Calendar and Dates

 The day after the previous chapter, so it is 2 August.

 Kreacher nicked loads of things back from us

 Yes, Kreacher certainly did (OP6).
 They discovered a lot of these when Hermione went to put a Christmas present inside Kreacher's cupboard in Grimmauld Place (OP23).